Pele is depressed and too embarrassed to leave the house, says Brazil legend's son | Goal.com

 The former Santos and New York Cosmos striker played an influential role in Brazil’s domination at international level from 1958-1970, where the country lifted the World Cup on three occasions.

-And this summer will mark the 50th anniversary of Pele’s third and final World Cup title, where he was a key part of many believe is the greatest team of all time when Brazil became world champions in Mexico in 1970.
+This summer will mark the 50th anniversary of Pele’s third and final World Cup title, where he was a key part of what many believe to be the greatest team of all time when Brazil became world champions in Mexico in 1970.

 Pele spent 18 years at Santos, making 1,281 appearances and scoring 1,091 goals – though not all of those came in official matches.